KaRtHiK-56/KaRtHik-56/README.md

 Completed my graduation in Engineering in the stream of Electronics and communication with [7.97 CGPA].

-My path for Artificial Intelligence started in 2020 where I was attracted to the way it functions.
-Since then my keen and interest in AI has never been down and wanted to contribute and provide solutions in this domain.
-For sure in the near future, I will be on my way to contributing and currently working on becoming an Artificial Intelligence Engineer.Seeking to use my skills and knowledge to make a positive impact as a data scientist.
+My path to Artificial Intelligence started in 2020 when I was attracted to the way it functions.
+Since then my interest in AI has never been down and wanted to contribute and provide solutions in this domain.
+For sure in the near future, I will be on my way to contributing, and currently working on becoming an Artificial Intelligence Engineer.Seeking to use my skills and knowledge to make a positive impact as a data scientist.

-I'm a quick learner and enthusiastic about participating extra curricular activities, with my talent I'm looking for an opportunity to take the next step in my career.
+I'm a quick learner and enthusiastic about participating in extracurricular activities, with my talent I'm looking for an opportunity to take the next step in my career.

 - 🔭 I’m currently working on to improve myself
 - 🌱 I’m currently learning Python3
-- 💬 Soon in near future ask me about Artificial Intelligence stuffs
+- 💬 Soon in the near future ask me about Artificial Intelligence stuff
 - 📫 How to reach me:
 - <img src="https://img.icons8.com/ios-glyphs/30/000000/portfolio.png"/> PORTFOLIO : https://karthikpersonalportfolio56.000webhostapp.com/index.html
 - <img src="https://img.icons8.com/material-outlined/24/000000/blog.png"/> BLOG : https://sites.google.com/view/karthikaiblogs/home